 My musical career was short, youthful and loud.
 As a a member of the band Revenant (1986-1994), I toured Europe and the United States, released records and appeared on MTV’s Headbanger’s Ball.
 Revenant was one of the early acts in the NY/NJ metal underground, a node in the emergent scene for extreme music.
 Our demos brought us attention, and in 1990 our first 7″ single was released by Thrash records.
 In 1990 we were signed to Nuclear Blast Records.
 Over the years we played with or toured with legendary acts including Napalm Death, Morbid Angel, Cannibal Corpse, Suffocation, Gorefest, Type O Negative, Monster Magnet, Ripping Corpse, Atheist, and others.

-I no longer perform music or work as a roadie, but I owe to it much of my intelligence, if such a thing actually exists.
+I no longer perform music or work as a roadie, but I owe much of who I am to it, for better or worse.